 - Decreased appetite

 It is critical to see your veterinarian if your cat is showing the above symptoms.
-It can be difficult to determine the difference between a cat with an empty bladder that is painful where the cat feels like he or she has to go and there is nothing there compared to a full bladder with a blockage.
+It can be difficult to determine the difference between a cat with an empty bladder and cat that is in pain with a full bladder and a blockage.

 - Your veterinarian will obtain a complete medical history and perform a thorough physical examination including palpation of the abdomen to evaluate the bladder size.

 - The following tests can help determine the cause of the symptoms:

 - Urinalysis is an evaluation of the urine that can determine the absence or presence of white blood cells, red blood cells, crystals, and/or bacteria.
 This can diagnose a cat urinary tract infection.

 - Bacterial culture and sensitivity of the urine are performed to identify the offending organism if bacterial cystitis is suspected.
 A fresh urine sample is obtained using a sterile technique.
 A culture and sensitivity are commonly recommended after repeat infections.